Benoniy/eng84_control_flow/README.md

 while condition:
     # Do something
 ```
+* `else` - can be used to run some code when the condition is no longer True

 ### Useful keywords
 * `break` - Used to exit / terminate a loop at any point.